RossBugginsNHS/architecture-design-docs/docs/auth/auth.md

 - Need simple example scenarios
 - Need a short summary version, and then a longer version with much more detail

+### Need to ensure
+- Scope of doc is clear
+- Ensure there are constraints around use cases

 ### Objectives

 - Provide non tech staff with a understanding